Skip to content

 MVC Project home

-• to handle application settings and application start/stop events
+• Handle application settings and manage application start/stop events.

-Let's see these elements in order, but first let's get acquainted with the project's structure.
+Let's explore these elements in order, but first, let's review the project's structure.

 Project structure